Marfa Rabkova: Biography

 Marfa (Maria) Rabkova was born in 1995.
-She attended the Belarusian State Pedagogical University but was forced to withdraw after being detained on a march near a university building.
+She attended the Belarusian State Pedagogical University but was forced to withdraw after being detained during a march near a university building.
 She then enrolled at the A. Kuleshov Mogilev State University but claimed that she was unable to complete her studies and find a job due to pressure from the authorities.
-In 2017 she entered the European Humanities University in Vilnius, Lithuania.
-In 2019 she became a manager of the volunteers' network of Viasna Human Rights Centre in Belarus.
+In 2017, she entered the European Humanities University in Vilnius, Lithuania.
+In 2019, she became a manager of the volunteers' network of Viasna Human Rights Centre in Belarus.